-This October for breast cancer awareness, we’re going to discuss breast cancer in men
+This October for breast cancer awareness, we’re going to discuss breast cancer in men.
+Because, unfortunately, this disease is an equal opportunity disease that affects BOTH sexes.

 Further, many of the risk factors for male breast cancer are the same as those for female breast cancer.
 So, let's get started with the four major risk factors for male breast cancer: